 When you arrive in the castle, you’ll receive a copy of the daily program schedule, which will give the concession hours, amusement ride hours and program schedule of entertainment and activities.

 Can we bring a pet in to the park?

-Dogs and other pets are not permitted inside Storybook Gardens at any time due to the presence of our farm animals.
+Dogs and other pets are not permitted inside Storybook Gardens at any time.
 Service animals are permitted inside Storybook Gardens.
-The visitor is responsible for the behaviour and cleanup for the animal at all times.
+The visitor is responsible for the behaviour and cleanup for the service animal at all times.

 Did you enjoy your stay?
 Come again!

 We hope you had a great time visiting Storybook Gardens.
 If you think that you will be visiting again, we encourage you to consider a season or annual pass, which provide unlimited visits for the season, or the entire year!
 If you purchase a pass on the day of your visit, we will credit your day’s admission fees towards the purchase of your pass.

 We’re coming from out of town – Where can we stay?